AlexJ314/Filtered-Minecraft-Biomes/ReadMe.txt

     This cycle must happen for the pack to be applied You may need to change the version number in `pack.mcmeta` if you're not running 1.21.4 The datapack should still work, regardless of minecraft's warning

+There is an older version of this code https://github.com/AlexJ314/Whitelist-Minecraft-Biomes It walks through creating a datapack
+  It also explains how to change other world generation settings and has a demo datapack